Saturday, October 14, 2023

 Remember those deer-eaten Forked Asters?
 They are Endangered in the Illinois and Wisconsin woodlands.
 The photo below is from a previous year with fewer deer:

 Forked Aster is a surprise.
 I'd never seen it until Tom Vanderpoel found a little patch in a rich woods near Barrington.
 According to our approved plan, we restored this refugee species to Somme by throwing a few seeds in the right places at the right times.
 Now it's thriving by the thousands.
-The photo below shows a new patch just getting started:
+Our hope, goal, and expectation is for diversity to spread.

 One last photo: